sap-tutorials/abap-core-development/tutorials/abap-dev-adt-mcp-server-tools/abap-dev-adt-mcp-server-tools.md

 ### Method 1: Check for the startup notification

-1. Look at the **bottom-right corner** for a notification in the status bar:
+1. Look at the bottom-right corner for a notification in the status bar:
    ```
-   ADT MCP Server running on port 2236
+   ADT MCP Server running on port 2236.
    ```
    ![ADT MCP Server running](images/ex0_mcp_running.png)